oliveiraleo/free5gc-auto-deploy/README.md

 ## Requirements

-Those are the characteristics of the environment where the scripts were tested
+The scripts were tested within an environment that possessed the following characteristics:

 ### Software